 We also learned that it’s smart to add photos to your Airbnb listing of the perks you’re offering, so we snapped some shots of the high chair set up downstairs, so anyone scrolling through the pics sees it without having to read a bunch of fine print.

-We also took a photo of the Pack N Play, which fits nicely between the double closets in the master bedrooms (as well as in a few other spots).
+We also took a photo of the Pack N Play, which fits nicely between the double closets in the main bedrooms (as well as in a few other spots).
 It’s hard to see in this pic, but that window has white faux wood blinds, cause nobody wants to put baby in a

 corner super bright spot ;)